Car Review

 Not quite, but the demise of the hot-hatch has to be one of the most baffling trends of recent times.
 Who doesn’t want a car that’s small but practical, fast but affordable, and most importantly, ridiculous amounts of fun?

-Ok, so the Golf GTI and Golf R are soldiering on, the GR Yaris is total magic and the latest Honda Civic Type R is unequivocally The Boss.
-But hot hatches used to be everywhere, on every street corner, usually wrapped around a lamppost… so is this, the new Alpine A290, the car to save the hot hatch?
+OK, so the Golf GTI and Golf R are soldiering on and the GR Yaris is total magic.
+But hot hatches used to be everywhere, on every street corner, usually wrapped around a lamppost… so is the Alpine A290 the car to save the genre?

 Advertisement - Page continues below